Academic Professional Program

 Earn your professional certificate

-The Academic Professional Program offers graduate students and postdoctoral scholars the opportunity to develop and expand their toolkit as professionals.
+The Academic Professional Program offers PhD students and postdoctoral scholars at the Stanford Doerr School of Sustainability the opportunity to develop and expand their toolkit as professionals.
 Focused on 5 key professional competencies for career readiness, the professional program provides a framework to learn new skills, get practical experience, and produce portfolio pieces that will broaden graduate student and postdoc professional preparedness for any career.

-Graduate students must dedicate a minimum of 40 total hours to each pillar: 10 hrs of educational experience, 25 hrs of practical experience, with 5 hours to complete a portfolio piece for each pillar.
-In total, the program will take approximately 200 hrs for a graduate student to complete and can be done in as little as two years, or spread out over their time here at Stanford.
+Graduate students must dedicate a minimum of 40 total hours to each pillar: 10 hrs of educational experience, 25 hrs of practical experience, and 5 hours to complete a portfolio piece.
+In total, the program will take 200 hrs for a graduate student to complete and can be done in as little as two years, or spread out over their time here at Stanford.

-Postdocs must dedicate a minimum of 20 total hours to each pillar: 5 hrs of educational experience, 10 hrs of practical experience, with 5 hours to complete a portfolio piece for each pillar.
-In total, the program will take approximately 100 hrs for a postdoc to complete and can be done in as little as a year, or spread out over their time here at Stanford.
+Postdocs must dedicate a minimum of 20 total hours to each pillar: 5 hrs of educational experience, 10 hrs of practical experience, and 5 hours to complete a portfolio piece.
+In total, the program will take 100 hrs for a postdoc to complete and can be done in as little as a year, or spread out over their time here at Stanford.

 Who's eligible?
 This program is specifically designed for PhD students and postdocs in the school.
 Co-terms and masters students are encouraged to take advantage of resources in this program, but the program requirements will be difficult to complete in the time you are here.